English3000/WorkReal/README.md

 For AJAX requests, consolidate what we can in the views via associations, arrays of ids, etc. On the frontend, generally make AJAX requests at the page-level (as lower-level components may all use that same store data).

+### Weekend 0

+* __ALL:__ Learn ReactNative; __skeleton/build__ a component of your choice
+  > as you start, let teammates know which component you're working on; try to choose differently structured ones, so if one person is working on the Role Form, the Project Form would be relatively similar...

+* __ALL:__ Look into other technologies you're interested in and share concrete/actionable findings (feel free to list ones you're planning to look at)
+  > Alexander: Application Mailer

+* __ALL:__ Start building out what we know and have learned--if possible, in same place (better to build with overlaps than not to build; communicate as start building)

 ## Resources

 * [ReactNative](https://facebook.github.io/react-native/docs/getting-started.html)